nutanix-japan/ocp-hci/ocp_vms/ocp_vms.rst

 #.
 If the endpoint is not assigned properly, correct the condition

 #.
-Save the blueprint and confirm there are no validation errors (warnings about KUBECONFIG and PE_PW (runtime variables) can be ignored)
+Save the blueprint and confirm there are no validation errors (warnings about KUBECONFIG (runtime variable) can be ignored)

    .. figure:: images/ocp_bp_save_validation.png